Security & Incident Handling Information

 Canadian Data Center

 We have data centers located in Canada.
-To utilize these data centers instead of the ones located in the United States, you must make an account at https://app.simplycast.ca.
+To utilize these data centers instead of the ones located in the United States, you must make an account with our .ca domain.

 What are your data retention and deletion policies?

-Here is a link to our terms and conditions that contain the retention/destruction of data information that you need: https://www.simplycast.com/interactive-marketing-terms-and-conditions/.
+Our terms and conditions contain the retention/destruction of data information that you need.

 You can find that information in Section 19: Access to, and Retention and Destruction of Data.